 The genetic recipe directs cells to make pieces of the spikes that sit atop the coronavirus.
 Once it’s injected, the body’s immune system makes antibodies that recognize these spikes.
 If a vaccinated person is later exposed to the coronavirus, those antibodies stand ready to attack the virus.

-And, in general, we believe in the science, efficacy and safety of vaccines.
+We believe in the science, efficacy and safety of vaccines.
 Also, we continue wearing masks, washing our hands and maintaining physical distance around others until there is widespread availability of a vaccine.

 “As an overarching principle, OSF is supportive of the use of vaccines,” Salverson said.
 “We believe they help prevent illnesses and keep our communities healthy.
 We are going to evaluate the safety and efficacy of any COVID-19 vaccine just like we do with any other vaccine.”